nickeubank/mids_coursera/class_2.md

 - Data science stack: Python -> numpy -> pandas

 ### Data structures for computation (numpy)

 - **Why numpy**
   - Easier to use for computational programming
   - Faster than equivalent operations using Python lists
   - Wide array of mathematical functions available in the library
   - Integrates nicely with many other computational and plotting packages
+- **Importing Packages**
+  - But not management -- want already installed.
 - **Vectors**
   - Why vectors? (for science, need multiple measurements of any outcome!)
   - What is vector? (single-typed, concept of order)